SE::Bing::Position - Checking Site Positions in Bing

-The parser checks website positions by keywords in Bing.
-Thanks to the SE::Bing::Position parser, you can automatically check positions in Bing search results using your own domain databases.
-Using the SE::Bing::Position parser, you can easily, accurately, and quickly determine the position of a website in Bing.
+A scraper for checking website positions by keywords in Bing.
+Thanks to the SE::Bing::Position scraper, you can automatically verify positions in Bing search results using your own domain databases.
+Using the SE::Bing::Position scraper makes it easy, accurate, and fast to determine a website's position in Bing.

-The A-Parser functionality allows you to save the parsing settings of the SE::Bing::Position parser for further use (presets), set up a parsing schedule, and much more.
-You can use automatic substitution of subqueries from files.
+A-Parser functionality allows you to save the parsing settings for the SE::Bing::Position scraper for future use (presets), ), set a parsing schedule, and much more.
+You can use automatic substitution of sub-queries from files.

-Saving results is possible in the format and structure that you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Results can be saved in the format and structure you need, thanks to the powerful built-in templating engine Template Toolkit that allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.

-- Website position and link to the website page
+- Site position and link to the site page

-- List of all website positions and links to pages
+- List of all site positions and links to pages

 Capabilities